dperson/openvpn-client/README.md

     sudo docker run -it --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
                 --dns 8.8.4.4 -v /some/path:/vpn -d dperson/openvpn-client \
                 -v 'vpn.server.name;username;password'

+## docker-compose example (using openvpn .ovpn unified file)

+If you are using docker-compose in a multi-container enviroment you can configure your vpn container in the docker-compose.yml file like this:

+    my-vpn:
+      image: dperson/openvpn-client
+      container_name: my-vpn
+      volumes:
+        - ./my/project/path/entrypoint.bash:/entrypoint.bash
+        - ./my/project/path/client.ovpn:/client.ovpn
+      devices:
+        - /dev/net/tun:/dev/net/tun
+      cap_add:
+        - NET_ADMIN
+      entrypoint: bash entrypoint.bash

+To launch openvpn at docker-compose start create the entrypoint.bash file referenced above with the following content:

+    #!/bin/bash

+    # Run openvpn server
+    openvpn client.ovpn

+    # Execute original entrypoint
+    bash /usr/bin/openvpn.sh

+If you need to route any other container through the vpn container you can do it like this:

+    my-dummy-container:
+      (...)
+      net: container:my-vpn

 # User Feedback